Email Marketing Tools

 For business users, Google Workspace is available on three different plans:

-• Google Workspace Business Starter, which costs $6 per user per month.
-It includes email, all the main applications and 30 GB of pooled storage (meaning you can share the storage among all your users)
+• Google Workspace Business Starter, which starts at $7 per user per month (on an annual plan).
+It includes email, all the main applications and 30 GB of pooled storage (meaning you can share the storage among all your users).
+You also get the Gemini AI assistant integrated within Gmail.

-• Google Workspace Business Standard, which costs $12 per user per month, and comes with 2 TB of pooled storage, plus a few extra archiving and search features
+• Google Workspace Business Standard, which starts at $14 per user per month, and comes with 2 TB of pooled storage, plus a few extra archiving and search features.
+You also get the Gemini AI assistant with the full range of Workspace apps.

-• Google Workspace Business Plus, which costs $18 per user per month, and comes with 5 TB of pooled storage, plus additional video conferencing participants and security controls
+• Google Workspace Business Plus, which starts at $22 per user per month, and comes with 5 TB of pooled storage, plus additional video conferencing participants and security controls, and the full suite of AI tools.

-• Google Workspace Enterprise, which comes with everything included in the Business Plus plan, with additional admin and security controls and unlimited storage
+• Google Workspace Enterprise, which comes with everything included in the Business Plus plan, with additional admin and security controls and unlimited storage, and the full suite of AI tools.

 Most small-to-medium businesses would probably opt for the Business Standard plan, where you don’t have to worry about running out of storage space.
 You might also choose to put some users on the Enterprise plan if you need that extra level of administrative control.